-It seems like for as long as parents have needed to keep their cooped-up children occupied on rainy days we've had board games to help.
-We’ve all seen board games come and go but which have been around the longest?
-We rounded up some of the world’s oldest board games, the classic classics as it were.
-These board games that have been played for centuries or in some cases, millennia.
-They have elegant rules, deep strategy, tactical opportunities, and they all continue to delight modern-day gamers.
-While these games may... not all seem like child’s play they have all been played by children and adults of all ages.
+It seems like for as long as parents have needed to keep their cooped-up children occupied on rainy days, they've had board games to help.
+These games come and go, but which have been around the longest?
+We rounded up some of the world’s oldest board games, which have been played for centuries or in some cases, millennia.
+They have elegant rules, deep strategy, and tactical opportunities, and they all continue to delight modern-day gamers of all ages.

 01 of 05

-Go was first played in China more than 3000 years ago.
-It’s believed that it’s the oldest continuously played board game.
-Go is so popular in Japan today that newspapers run columns about the game.
-Known as Wei Ch'i in China and baduk in Korea, it roughly translates to mean "board game of surrounding" or "encircling game."
-It is truly the granddaddy of all board games.
-The main goal of the game is to completely surround your opponent’s pieces.
-Don’t let this game fool you, the rules may be simple but the strategy is thought to be more complex than chess!
+Go was first played in China more than 3,000 years ago.
+It’s believed to be the oldest continuously played board game.
+Today, Go is so popular in Japan that newspapers run columns about the game.
+Known as wei ch'i in China and baduk in Korea, it roughly translates to mean "board game of surrounding" or "encircling game."
+It is truly the grandfather of all board games.
+Don’t let this game fool you, the rules may be simple, but the strategy is thought to be more complex than chess!

 02 of 05

 03 of 05

-Although it appears to be a much simpler game than chess, checkers (in American English) and draughts (in British English) offers plenty of strategic considerations for those who choose to look for them.
+Although it appears to be a much simpler game than chess, checkers (in American English) and draughts (in British English) offers plenty of strategic considerations for those who look for them.
 The modern variety is believed to have been derived from a similar Middle Eastern game called alquerque.
-There are a number of variations of checkers that have been played since at least 3000 BC.
-Great thinkers like Plato and Homer both reference playing the game.
+There are a number of variations of checkers that have been played since at least 3000 B.C.
+Great thinkers like Plato and Homer both referenced playing the game.
 Checkerboards have even been found in Egyptian tombs.

 04 of 05

 05 of 05

-With roots dating back to 800 AD, Mah Jongg is the youngest game on this list.
-Originally a card game, Mah Jongg today is played with beautifully etched tiles.
-The modern version of Mah Jongg probably was first played sometime in the 1800s in China.
-Around this time the game also made its way to England.
-It has currently become a very popular computer game.
-The game was so popular that many computers used to come with the game already installed.
+With roots dating back to 800 A.D., mahjong is the youngest game on this list.
+Originally a card game, its current form is played with beautifully-etched tiles.
+The modern version of mahjong was probably first played sometime in the 1800s in China.
+Soon after, the game also made its way to England.
+With the advance of technology, it became a very popular computer game and was a preinstalled feature on many computers.